MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-dependency-management/10-maven/ADDITIONAL_TOPICS_AND_EXERCISES.md

 ## Improve the security of your application with OWASP & Maven
 The security of web applications is of the utmost importance.

+The Open Web Application Security Project, opensource software community, that strives to improve the security of software. \
+Every few years they release the OWASP top 10: A list of the most critical web application security risks.

 It happens often that security holes are discovered in the opensource libraries we use.
+And hackers will not hesitate to abuse those holes.
 Active opensource projects do their best to react swiftly to these vulnerability reports, but as a developer, you have the responsibility to upgrade (and redeploy) your application as soon as a patch is available.

+To detect dependencies with potential security problems (one of the top 10 risks), the OWASP community has created a tool that integrates with Maven.\
-To detect dependencies with potential security problems, add the following snippet to your maven pom file:
+Add the following snippet to your maven pom file & run `mvn` to get your first security report:
 ````xml
     <profile>
         <id>dependency-checks</id>